Last Updated: May 21, 2026

 Depo-testosterone is a drug marketed by Pfizer and is included in one NDA.

 The generic ingredient in DEPO-TESTOSTERONE is testosterone cypionate.
 There are sixty-nine drug master file entries for this compound.
-Twenty suppliers are listed for this compound.
+Twenty-one suppliers are listed for this compound.
 Additional details are available on the testosterone cypionate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Depo-testosterone